 Trade Forex Trading

-Introduction to the Forex Market
+Introduction to the Market

-What is Forex Trading
+What is FX?

 Forex is an abbreviation that stands for Foreign Exchange.
 Forex trading is where a trader buys one currency in exchange for another.
 This buying and selling is done simultaneously and the currency that is sold by a trader is simultaneously exchanged for the currency that is then bought by the trader.
 This trading is done in the OTC market or Over The Counter Market.
 This OTC market is formed by an Interbank Network of big banks that provide the exchange rates and currency quotes at which these forex currencies are traded and exchanged at.
-In Forex There is no centralized market place and currency trades are carried out through this decentralized interbank network.
-Forex is also known as Forex or Forex Trading.
+In There is no centralized market place and currency trades are carried out through this decentralized interbank network.
+Forex is also known as Forex or Trading.

 Forex currencies are traded in pairs, for example the EURO when traded against the US Dollar is denoted as the currency pair symbol of EURUSD, The Great Britain Pound when traded against the US Dollar the currency pair is denoted as GBPUSD and when the US Dollar is traded against the Japanese Yen the currency pair is denoted as USDJPY.